Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 ## Invite Employees & Set Approval Workflow

-### Invite Employees

-Use this option in Expensify to bring your employees from a specific NetSuite subsidiary into Expensify.
+**Invite Employees:** Use this option in Expensify to bring your employees from a specific NetSuite subsidiary into Expensify.
 Once imported, Expensify will send them an email letting them know they've been added to a workspace.

-### Set Approval Workflow

-Besides inviting employees, you can also establish an approval process in NetSuite.

-By doing this, the Approval Workflow in Expensify will automatically follow the same rules as NetSuite, typically starting with Manager Approval.
+**Set Approval Workflow:** In addition to inviting employees, you can establish an approval process in NetSuite.
+The Approval Workflow in Expensify will automatically follow the same rules as NetSuite, typically starting with Manager Approval.

+The available options are:
 - **Basic Approval:** This is a single level of approval, where all users submit directly to a Final Approver.
 The Final Approver defaults to the workspace owner but can be edited on the people page.
 - **Manager Approval (default):** Two levels of approval route reports first to an employee's NetSuite expense approver or supervisor, and second to a workspace-wide Final Approver.
 By NetSuite convention, Expensify will map to the supervisor if no expense approver exists.
 The Final Approver defaults to the workspace owner but can be edited on the people page.
 - **Configure Manually:** Employees will be imported, but all levels of approval must be manually configured on the workspace's People settings page.
 If you enable this setting, it’s recommended you review the newly imported employees and managers on the **Settings > Workspaces > Group > _[Workspace Name]_ > People page**.
 You can set a user role for each new employee and enforce an approval workflow.